eyepenn/cart/README.md

 ## Submitting your solution

 Once your exercise is complete, commit your work, create a patch file and send that to us.
-Please _do not_ fork this pubic GitHub repo.
+Please _do not_ fork this public GitHub repo.
 We don't want other people copying your work!
 To create the patch:

 ```
 git format-patch origin/master --stdout > fe-ws.patch